lindseysim/templatize/README.md

 ## Functions

 Functions are evaluated to determine the returned value.
-The function is called within the context of the data-binding object where it resides (and may access the context via `this`) and given the argument of the root data.
+The function is called within the context of the data-binding object where it resides (accessed via `this`) and given the argument of the full/root data-binding object.

 As the behavior of the function depends on what is returned, it may be used in a variety of contexts, such as using the function output as a section or list.